-Note Some of these match rules may overlap, so in order to use the simplified QoS definition effectively, it is important to understand how each of the ULPs is matched
+Note Some of these match rules may overlap, so in order to use the simplified QoS definition effectively, it is important to understand how each of the ULPs match.

-IPoIB rules
+IPolB rules

 The IPoIB query is matched with PKey.
 Default PKey for IPoIB partition is 0x7fff, so the following three match rules are equivalent: